Ōmi Ōtsu Palace: History

 In the Nara period, the capital was moved to Heijō-kyō, and the provincial capital of Ōmi Province was built at Seta (now a neighborhood of the city of Ōtsu).
-The site of ruins of the Ōtsu Palace was named Furutsu (古津), meaning "old port", but the name was restored to "Ōtsu" by order of Emperor Kanmu.
-However, over time the exact location of the palace became lost in later centuries, and especially with growing nationalism in the late Meiji period and Taishō period, there was strong desire to relocate it.
+The site of the ruins of Ōtsu Palace was named Furutsu (古津), meaning "old port", but the name was restored to "Ōtsu" by order of Emperor Kanmu.
+However, over time, the exact location of the palace became lost in later centuries, and especially with growing nationalism in the late Meiji era and the Taishō era, there was a strong desire to relocate it.
 Theories were advanced whenever ruins were found in the approximate location, which included the sites of Sūfuku-ji and the Minamishigachō temple ruins amongst many other possible candidates.
 As the palace existed for only five years and did not make use of roof tiles, very little physical evidence survived.

 In 1974, during rescue archaeology on the site of a new residential area in the Nishikiori neighborhood of Ōtsu, 13 pillar holes which are thought to have been the remnants of a monumental south-facing gate were discovered.
 Further archaeological excavations have found Sue and Haji ware pottery, the presence of a double corridor extending from the South Gate to a large main hall, and the remnants of moats and earthen ramparts.
 The layout of structures were similar to that of the Naniwa Palace which had been discovered in Osaka and which was nearly contemporary with the Ōtsu Palace.
 The total area of the Ōtsu Palace site is estimated to be 700 meters north-to-south by 400 meters east-to-west.
 The site has been preserved as an archaeological park.

 The ruins of the Ōmi Ōtsu Palace are located in the western part of modern city of Ōtsu, about 500 meters north of JR West Nishi-Ōtsu Station or a two-minute walk from Ōmijingūmae Station on the Keihan Electric Railway Ishiyama Sakamoto Line.